LiviuSosu/LiviuSosu/README.md

 ### Hi there 👋

+I am always happy to talk about the "CareerTrack" project.

 <!--
 **LiviuSosu/LiviuSosu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.